huangdehui2013/hits-metasearch/README.md

 Run the hits algorithm as applied to metasearch.
 Run without arguments for usage.

     Print to stdout a ranked list of documents for the query QNO by running HITS for Metasearch for N iterations.
 TREC systems are the "hubs" and documents are the "authorities".

-Edgemode determines how edge weight from hubs to authorities decays as document rank increases.
+Also supports the weighting of edges based on document rank such that high-ranked documents have a higher edge weight from the systems that point to them than low-ranked documents.

 ### versions.py